Benzophenone dosage

 - Extracts from food packaging simulating contact conditions

-- Rinse water or industrial effluents in the context of environmental control
+- Rinse water or industrial effluents within the framework of environmental control

 Analytical methods used

-- GC-MS (gas chromatography-mass spectrometry): reference method for the detection of trace amounts of benzophenone in complex matrices
+- GC-MS (gas chromatography coupled with mass spectrometry): the reference method for detecting trace amounts of benzophenone in complex matrices

-- GC-FID (flame ionization detector): for simpler quantitative determination of purified samples
+- GC-FID (flame ionization detector): for simpler quantitative analysis on purified samples

 - Standardized methods or internal protocols validated according to ISO 17025 requirements

-These methods allow for very low quantification limits, necessary to verify compliance with strict regulatory specifications.
+These methods make it possible to achieve very low quantification limits, necessary to verify compliance with strict regulatory specifications.

 YesWeLab: your partner for benzophenone analysis

-At YesWeLab , we collaborate with a network of highly specialized laboratories, experts in the analysis of substances to be monitored in packaging, cosmetics, and industrial formulations.
+At YesWeLab , we collaborate with a network of highly specialized laboratories, experts in analyzing substances to monitor in packaging, cosmetics, and industrial formulations.
 All our partners are ISO 17025 certified, and several are COFRAC accredited, guaranteeing reliable, standardized, and actionable results.

 - Define the most relevant analysis method according to your matrix